Jane Allsop

-Jane Claire Allsop is an Australian actress, best known for her role as Jo Parrish on Blue Heelers.
+Jane Claire Allsop is an English Australian actress, best known for her role as Jo Parrish on Blue Heelers.

-Personal life
+Early life

-Allsop was born in the United Kingdom, and only a few months after her birth moved to the United States with her father, John Allsop and mother, Helen Allsop.
-When Allsop was two-and-a-half years old, her family settled in Mont Albert in Melbourne, Australia.
+Allsop was born in the United Kingdom, and only a few months after her birth moved to the United States with her parents, John and Helen Allsop.
+When Allsop was two and a half years old, her family settled in Mont Albert in Melbourne, Australia.
 She attended Strathcona Primary School and Melbourne Girls Grammar.